Benefits to UTMB Community Teaching Physicians

 Your Password' to create a new password.
 Once you have your username and password, please log in and complete your online candidate profile.

 Please note that the second email will suggest that you will need to complete a drug screening.
 As a community teaching faculty, you will not be asked to pass a drug test.
-UTMB will ask that you submit proof of COVID vaccination, however, as we must comply with the CMS mandate stating that our preceptors must be vaccinated against COVID.

 Step 3: The third and final step is a successful completion of an online criminal background check done through a 3rd party company called PreCheck.
 After you confirm acceptance and complete your online profile, you will receive